KSAO-LD: Subchannel affiliations

 KSAO-LD was affiliated with Bounce TV on subchannel 49.2 until March 2013, when Bounce was switched over to KUVS-DT subchannel 19.3 as part of a distribution agreement with Univision Communications (now TelevisaUnivision), owner of KUVS.

 KSAO was affiliated with TheCoolTV on subchannel 49.2 until April 2016 when it was dropped and replaced by Retro TV.
 As part of an affiliation deal with Retro TV's parent company Luken Communications (now Get After It Media), it also included the addition of Rev'n on subchannel 49.5.
 Both channels were dropped in 2018.
+Retro TV and Rev'n (now Rev'n Action) returned to the market on KSTV-LD (channel 32) in 2025 on subchannels 32.2 and 32.3 (now 32.4), respectively.

 A simulcast of former Azteca América affiliate KSTV-LP (channel 32) aired on subchannel 49.3 until the simulcast was dropped in early 2016.
 The channel remained silent for a short time until May 11, 2016, when it was affiliated with Buzzr, a broadcast television network airing classic game shows.

 On October 28, 2019, KSAO-LD became the third station in the Sacramento television market to affiliate with This TV on subchannel 49.2, after having previous subchannel affiliations with KQCA (subchannel 58.2) and KTXL (subchannel 40.3).

 Shortly after KSAO-LD took on the NewsNet affiliation, NewsNet's sister network, Sports News Highlights, was added on subchannel 49.6 (previously occupied by SonLife Broadcasting Network).
 It was moved to subchannel 49.2 in September 2023 when the station dropped This TV.
 Buzzr on 49.3 and Shop LC on 49.5 were also dropped, removing the last remaining subchannels from the station's tenure under Cocola Broadcasting ownership.
 This TV has since ceased operations and Buzzr is currently on KBTV-CD (channel 8).